TroyGrogan/Hangout/README.md

 ## Running
-For both the frontend and backend, make sure that your virtual environment (env) is activated!!
+For just the backend, make sure that your virtual environment (env) is activated!!

-**Running The Backend:**
+### Running The Backend:

 Navigate to the backend directory.